maihan040/Python_Renew_Craigslist_Ads/README.md

 Motivation for this project was twofold:

-  * Bullet list Learn more about web automation and python
+  * Learn more about web automation and python
-  * Bullet list Build a tool that saves times from not having to do repeated tasks
+  * Build a tool that saves times from not having to do repeated tasks

 ## Tech/framework used:

-  * Bullet list Python version 3.8.5
+  * Python version 3.8.5
-  * Bullet list Selenium
+  * Selenium 3.141.0
-  * Bullet list Geckodriver (browser engine for firefox)
+  * Geckodriver (browser engine for firefox)

 ## Features:

 In order for the script to work, user would have have to populate all the "<>" fields in the config.py file such as username and password.

 ## Contents:
-  * Bullet list renewCraigslist.py - main script which has the entire implementation
+  * renewCraigslist.py - main script which has the entire implementation
-  * Bullet list config - directory which has the config.py file
+  * config - directory which has the config.py file
-  * Bullet list .gitignore - list of files which are not beeing tracked currently
+  * .gitignore - list of files which are not beeing tracked currently